dhansel/Altair8800-IOBus/04-disk-controller/README.md

 Note that nothing in the MITS firmware (other than the pin assignments) was changed so you can stick with the old board layout and MITS firmware unless you want to also use the new ICOM firmware.

-# Common

-The serial port present on the card can be connected to a PC via an FTDI USB-to-serial converter and has two functions:
-1. Upload the firmware to the ATmega328P processor on the card.
-Load the firmware into the Arduino programming environment, select the "Arduino Pro or Pro Mini" board at 16MHz and upload the software.
-2. Provide a monitor to interact directly with the disk drive.
-To enter the monitor, connect a terminal to the serial port at 115200 baud, then press and hold the MONITOR button on the board and briefly press RESET.
-Hold the MONITOR button until the monitor prompt can be seen on the terminal.
-Enter 'h' at the monitor prompt for information about valid commands.

-Schematics and PCB as well as a Gerber file for PCB production are in this directory.
-The project is also available on EasyEDA: https://oshwlab.com/hansel72/diskcontrolleruno